eehh-stanford/SNA-workshop/data-import.md

     ## [1] 64 64

 Now the data is loaded correctly but we still have a problem.
 This sociomatrix has dimensions of 64x64, meaning there are 64 students in the network, but from before, we know that only 34 students actually appear in Book 5.
 This discrepancy is because Bossart and Meidert included all students who appeared in support relationships in ANY of the first six books so that they could do a temporal analysis.
-We'd prefer just to look at the students who appear in Book 5, so we need to remove these other students.
+I'd prefer just to look at the students who appear in Book 5, so I need to remove these other students.

 ``` r
 #start by adding row and column names to our sociomatrix